emechkov/music-practice-chrono/README.md

 **How to use it?**

+* download the html file: https://github.com/emechkov/music-practice-timer/raw/main/music-practice-timer.html
-* opening the music-practice-timer.html in your browser.
+* open the music-practice-timer.html in your browser.
 * click on the "Start" button in the top right corner or press the **spacebar** key on your keyboard.
 * when prompted, grant permission to use your device's microphone.
 If you don't, this tool will be pretty useless ;)
 * the webapp will then start recording audio and display some usefull info: volume bar chart, practice time and effiency.